httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 forwarded through intermediaries, progress made by each connection originating from end clients can become different over time, depending on how intermediaries coalesce or split requests into backend connections.
-This unfairness can expand if priority signals are used. {{coalescing}} and {{h1-backends}} discuss mitigations against this expansion of unfairness.
+This unfairness can expand if priority signals are used.
+Sections {{<coalescing}} and {{<h1-backends}}
+discuss mitigations against this expansion of unfairness.

-Conversely, {{intentional-unfairness}} discusses how servers might intentionally allocate unequal bandwidth to some connections depending on the priority signals.
+Conversely, {{intentional-unfairness}} discusses how servers might intentionally allocate unequal bandwidth to some connections, depending on the priority signals.

 ## Coalescing Intermediaries {#coalescing}